Category Archives: Extreme Presentation Method

 Boettinger, HM 1974, Moving mountains; or, The art and craft of letting others see things your way, 1st Collier Booksedn., Collier Books, New York,.

 There is a part in The Extreme Presentation Method program where we show participants how to construct an anecdote.
-In order to do that we have to tell an one.
+In order to do that we have to tell them one.
 Without fail, as soon as I say “I have a story to tell you” I have everyone’s attention, they are all focused on the storyteller.
 Why are they so powerful?
 There are many reasons from historical to neurological, but the famous American writer Kurt Vonnegut helps us with a simple explanation.

 If you think of the Cinderella story, you have a dynamic of ecstasy and misery played out over time.
 Derek Sivers draws it like this: